cordeliasnape/horned-beasts/README.md

 Project Overview:

-This is a week-long project in which I will use React and APIs to import information about horned animals.
+This is a week-long project in which I will use React and APIs to import document about horned animals.

 <!-- Your Role: